wh0amitz/PetitPotato/README.md

 > In December 2021, Microsoft released a patch for a different EFSRPC vulnerability: CVE-2021-43217.
 As part of the remediation for that issue, Microsoft implemented some hardening measures on EFSRPC communication.
 In particular, EFSRPC clients would need to use RPC_C_AUTHN_LEVEL_PKT_PRIVACY when using EFSRPC.
 If the client fails to do so, then the client is rejected and a Windows application event is generated.

-At present, the project can perfectly elevate to SYSTEM on Windows 21H2 10.0.20348.1547.
+At present, the project can perfectly elevate to SYSTEM on all versions of Windows (Test on Windows 21H2 10.0.20348.1547).

 ## Usage